Artemisia campestris (Plains Wormwood) - photos and description

 Flowers: Flower heads with disk florets only.
 Flowers are greenish-yellow, measured at 2 mm long, growing in a leafy panicle

-Leaves: Basal leaves 2-3 times divided into linear segments, petiolate, basal leaf measured 8.5 cm long, segment 1 mm wide.
+Leaves: Basal leaves 2-3 times divided into narrow linear segments, petiolate, basal leaf measured 8.5 cm long, segment 1 mm wide.
 Stems leaves alternate, sessile.

 Height: Height listed in Budd's Flora to 80 cm, we measured plants to 86 cm tall.